 Music and fun are the two main ingredients it takes to make a music festival.
 They often involve camping, which makes them perfect for RVers.
-You can just shuffle back to your outfitted RV after a crazy day of dancing, singing, and enjoying the atmosphere.
+After a crazy day of dancing, singing, and enjoying the atmosphere, you can just shuffle back to your outfitted RV.

-So, what it is RVing to a music festival like?
+So, what is RVing to a music festival like?
 We have some advice on how to make the most out of RVing to your favorite music festivals with some tips, tricks, and ideas.

 What to Know About RVing to Music Festivals

 RVing to a music festival, like RVing to any destination, is all about proper planning.
 Your first step is to, of course, check to see if the festival hosts RVs.
-Most major music festivals have their own RV parks and grounds, but some smaller ones may only allow for tent camping.
+Most major music festivals have their own RV parks and grounds, but some smaller ones may only allow tent camping.
 Before you book your tickets and gas up the RV, make sure you can get your rig in.

 If you know that you’ll be able to RV into the festival, you may need to do some further research.
 How big are the spaces?
 Can your RV fit?
 What type of utility hookups, if any, will the RV grounds provide?